How To Get a Product Management Job at Facebook

 So how can you snatch yourself one of these positions in over 60 locations worldwide and become Facebook’s next employee?

-Here’s how to get a job at Facebook and stand out from the other candidates in this highly competitive tech industry.
+Here’s how to get a product management job at Facebook and stand out from the other candidates in this highly competitive tech industry.

 Skills needed at Facebook

 Previous experience: You need to be able to demonstrate that you have proven product management experience.
 Depending on which role you are going for (Product Manager of Advanced Networking planning, Product Manager of Network Insights, to name a few), you may need anywhere from 3 to 5 years of experience in a similar role.
 For some Product Management roles, they ask for more than 10 years of experience.
 Being that Facebook is such a large company, there are numerous Product Management roles, each with their specific requirements.
 Have a look at Facebook’s product management job postings to get a better idea of the different product management roles offered.

 Qualifications: Apart from experience, there is a minimum qualification to become Facebook’s next PM, and it varies greatly depending on the position.
 For some Product Management roles, you need to hold a bachelor’s degree in a technical discipline like Computer Science, Technology, Engineering or Math.
 However, for other Product Management positions, it isn’t exactly necessary as long as you have the right amount of relevant experience.